-METALS-LME copper slips on stronger dollar after China tariff response
+METALS-LME copper slips on firmer dollar after China tariff response

 Most active ShFE tin

-Reporting by Tom Daly; Editing by Sunil Nair
+Reporting by Tom Daly; Editing by Sunil Nair and Sherry Jacob-Phillips